Skip to main content

 Screens

 Contains all the screens in the app.
-Each screen follows a structured setup:
+Each screen folder follows a structured setup:

 • Screen: The main composable function for the UI.